CodingMush/homeassistant-brokkoli/TENT_FIXES_SUMMARY_v2.md

 4. Have consistent sensor naming between Tent and Plant components
 5. Properly unload services when the integration is removed
 6. Use the `create_tent` service to create tents programmatically
+7. Use the config flow UI to create tents with proper sensor selection